devdhey/devdhey/ReadMe.md

 Orchestration: I make the magic happen with Apache Airflow.

-Big Data: I navigate the Hadoop ecosystem, using Spark, Hive, and NiFi to process volumes of data that Excel can’t even dream of opening.
+Big Data: I navigate the Hadoop ecosystem, using Spark, Hive, NiFi, Kafka and more to process volumes of data that Excel can’t even dream of opening.

 Visualization: Strong expertise in Apache Superset, but I also speak the language of Power BI and Metabase.